 CHARLES B. FAULHABER, Ph.
 D., Yale University, 1969.
 Medieval Spanish and Catalan Literature; Paleography and Codicology; computer-assisted research techniques.

 LOUIS A. MURILLO, Ph.D., Harvard University.
 Spanish Golden Age prose.

 JOHN H. R. POLT, Ph.D., University of California, Berkeley.
 Modern Spanish literature.

 JOSÉ RABASA, Ph.D., University of California, Santa Cruz.
 Colonial Spanish American Literature

 JULIO RAMOS, Ph.
 D., Princeton University.
 Nineteenth and twentieth-century Spanish American literatures, cultural theory, and Latin American film.

 Dr. Barili teaches courses on Latin American literatures and cultures, specializing in XX and XXI century literary and cultural movements in the Southern Cone and Mexico and the Chicano experience in the USA.
 She studies the connections between Latin American theory and literature and of Latin American and Chicana/o writers.

 AGNES DIMITRIOU, Ph.
 D., University of California, Berkeley.
-Summer Sessions Instruction.
+Spanish Language Proficiency Testing.